miLibris/flask-rest-jsonapi/docs/tutorial.rst

 Create post with an author in a topic
 -------------------------------------

-Before to create a post, we have to create a topic (because we have deleted the only one previously)
+Before creating a post, we have to create a topic (because we have deleted the only one previously)

 Request: